Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

     Inputs: None

     Output:
-        (pk, sk)  An ARKG seed key pair with public key pk and private key sk.
+        (pk, sk)  An ARKG seed pair with public seed pk and private seed sk.

     The output (pk, sk) is calculated as follows: